randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 Language is only one component of internationalization.
 Concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
 I18n addresses these challenges too.
 Let's explore some cultural differences.

+The modern Hindu-Arabic number system is essentially the only system

+Number formatting can differ dramatically by locale.
+Delimiters and decimals are variously dots `.`, commas `,`, or spaces ` `.
+Some locales may prefer non-Consider these examples of the number

 [Times are typically written in 24 hours almost everywhere](https://en.wikipedia.org/wiki/24-hour_clock), with regional differences in spoken time.
 In the U.K. and Brazil, time is _spoken in 12 hours_, but written in 24 hours.
 The United States is perhaps the most idiosyncratic here, [retaining the use of 12-hour time, even in writing](https://en.wikipedia.org/wiki/12-hour_clock).
 Only a handful of other countries still use 12-hour time in writing.

 Most extant cultures write dates in logical order of significance, with regional differences in endianness.
 [In all-numeric dates and times these forms are unambiguous almost everywhere](https://en.wikipedia.org/wiki/Date_format_by_country).
 [The U.S. uses an arbitrary notation that so defies logic the country is almost entirely alone in the world](https://en.wikipedia.org/wiki/Date_and_time_notation_in_the_United_States).

 Finally, the U.S. is one of only three countries still using non-SI systems of measure, along with Myanmar and Liberia.
-It's a distinguished list.
 [Myanmar, for its part, is moving toward SI](https://web.archive.org/web/20150324092305/http://elevenmyanmar.com/index.php?option=com_content&view=article&id=3684:myanmar-to-adopt-metric-system&catid=44:national&Itemid=384).

 ### i18n